jmespath-unofficial/jmespath.test/README.md

 tool takes the name of a jmespath executable and will evaluate all the compliance tests using this provided executable.
-This way all that\'s needed to verify your JMESPath implementation is for you to write a basic exectuable.
+This way all that\'s needed to verify your JMESPath implementation is for you to write a basic executable.
 This executable must have the following interface:

 -   Accept the input JSON data on stdin.
 -   Accept the jmespath expression as an argument.